DartmouthDSC/dartmouthdsc.github.io/_lna/technical_documentation/step_by_step_guide.md

   database: db/development.sqlite3
 ```

-And add the sqlite3 gem.
-In the application's `Gemfile` add the following line:
+Add the sqlite3 gem, by adding the following line to the application's `Gemfile`:

 ```
 gem 'sqlite3'
 ```

-Change development fedora path in `config/fedora/yml` to
+Change development fedora path in `config/fedora.yml` from `http://127.0.0.1:8080/fedora/rest` to `http://127.0.0.1:8080/rest`

 ```
 development: